MichaIng/DietPi-Docs/docs/install.md

     <font size="+2">Additional information</font>

-    For informations about running DietPi in an VMware ESXi environment, you can read this article: [Running the DietPi VMware image on ESXi 6.7](https://ccie.tv/running-dietpi-vmware-image-on-esxi-6-7).
+    For information about running DietPi in an VMware ESXi environment, you can read this article: [Running the DietPi VMware image on ESXi 6.7](https://ccie.tv/running-dietpi-vmware-image-on-esxi-6-7).

 === "Install in Hyper-V"